zuzana-kunckova/ticketbeast-v3/information.md

 Created ConcertsController.

 - Adam’s error - ‘show method does not exist’
-- My error - InvalidArgumentException Failed asserting that 404 page contains The Red Chord.
+- My error - InvalidArgumentException Failed asserting that 404 page contains The Red Chord

 Added `show` method in the ConcertsController.

 - Adam’s error - The current node list is empty
-- My error - Failed asserting that ' ' contains "The Red Chord”.
+- My error - Failed asserting that ' ' contains "The Red Chord”

 Returned `concerts.show` view.